Welcome to today's edition of the Rush 24-7 podcast.

 I'm not stupid enough to go out and start touting this thing as the greatest thing since sliced bread if I had known it was a mess and wasn't working.

-The guy uses his ignorance as a sign of his brilliance.
+It's not the guy uses his ignorance as a sign of his brilliance.

-Or not a sign, but a way to explain or to actually cement the idea that he's brilliant.
+Or not a sign, but a way to explain, or to actually cement the idea that he's brilliant.

 I'm smart enough to know not to go out and sell this thing.

-And yet, over here, everybody thinks this guy is the smartest, the most connected, the most in touch, the most engaged president we've ever had.
+And yet, over here, everybody thinks this guy is the smartest, the most connected, the most in-touch, the most engaged president we've ever had.

-And yet every day he doesn't know anything about what's going on and gets away with that.
+And yet, every day, he doesn't know anything about what's going on and gets away with that.

 And now he's turned not knowing anything into a sign of how smart he is.

-Okay, I'll take another brief time out.
+Okay, I'm going to take another brief time out.

-We got other things out there today besides this, but I wanted to touch on this because everybody's been asking me why would he say he's gonna veto up in fact, Eric Cantor of the Republican House leadership sent a tweet out yesterday saying, you know, the president just said that he's gonna do what our bill is gonna do, but yet he said he's gonna veto our bill, like his feelings were hurt.
+In fact, Eric Cantor of the Republican House leadership sent a tweet out yesterday saying, you know, the president just said that he's going to do what our bill is going to do, but yet he said he's going to veto our bill.

 I don't know.